China Relief Expedition: Battle of Peking

-By early August a multinational coalition of 19,000 soldiers, including British, French, Japanese, Russian, German, Austrian, Italian, and American troops, was ready to move out of Tientsin toward Peking, some seventy miles distant.
-High points of the fighting en route were at Pei-tsang, which fell on 5 August, and a severe engagement for American and British contingents at Yang-tsun on 6 August.
+By early August a multinational coalition of 19,000 soldiers, including British, French, Japanese, Russian, German, Austrian, Italian, and American troops, was ready to move out of Tianjin toward Beijing, some seventy miles distant.
+High points of the fighting en route were at Beicang, which fell on 5 August, and a severe engagement for American and British contingents at Yangcun on 6 August.
 The force reached the Qing capital on 12 August 1900 and prepared immediately to assault the gates leading into the Outer City.
 Lacking effective central direction, the relief expedition's attack was poorly executed.
 The Russian contingent prematurely forced an entrance into the Outer City on 10 August, only to be ambushed by waiting Chinese soldiers and require rescue by other allied troops.
-In the seizure of the Outer City of Peking on 14 August, elements of the 14th Infantry scaled the Tartar Wall, planted the first foreign flag ever to fly there, and opened the way for British units to relieve the legation compound.
-Then on 15 August, Captain Henry J. Reilly's Light Battery F of the U.S. 5th Artillery shattered the gates leading into the Inner City with several well-placed salvos, opening the way for the allied troops to occupy the center of Peking.
+In the seizure of the Outer City of Beijing on 14 August, elements of the 14th Infantry scaled the Tartar Wall, planted the first foreign flag ever to fly there, and opened the way for British units to relieve the legation compound.
+Then on 15 August, Captain Henry J. Reilly's Light Battery F of the U.S. 5th Artillery shattered the gates leading into the Inner City with several well-placed salvos, opening the way for the allied troops to occupy the center of Beijing.
 Although American troops had suffered comparatively light losses—slightly more than 200 killed and wounded—they did not take part in subsequent military operations, which consisted primarily of suppressing scattered Boxer elements and rescuing foreigners in the provinces.
 Most American units were withdrawn to Manila before winter, and mopping up operations in the provinces were left to the other Powers.
-A few American Regulars remained to form part of an allied occupation force and a small guard for the United States Legation in Peking.
+A few American Regulars remained to form part of an allied occupation force and a small guard for the United States Legation in Beijing.